pelpuo/rvisor_docs/docs/design/inlining.md

 SD t5, 0(t6)
 ```

 However, the registers `t5` and `t6` are general-purpose temporary registers that the instrumented binary might also be using.
-To avoid corrupting the binary's state (a key principle of transparent instrumentation [cite: 54, 141]), we must save their original values before using them and restore them after our routine completes.
+To avoid corrupting the binary's state (a key principle of transparent instrumentation), we must save their original values before using them and restore them after our routine completes.
 We can use the stack for this:

 ```assembly
 # Save original values of t6 and t5